dougeby/IntuneDocs/intune/early-edition-nda.md

 <!-- 1807 start -->

-### More sync opportunities in the Company Portal app for Windows <!-- 2683177 -->
-The Company Portal app for Windows is adding a device sync action to the Windows taskbar and Start menu jump lists.
-Click from either locations to quickly sync your devices and get access to corporate resources.

-### Reset device passcodes from Company Portal app for Windows 10 <!-- 2101282 -->
-Your employees will soon be able to reset their device's PIN or passcode directly from the Company Portal app for Windows 10.
-This functionality will be available on both remote and local Intune-managed devices that support passcode resets.
-Depending on the type of device, a request made for a remote device will either remove the device's current passcode or create a temporary passcode.
-Users that request a reset for a local device will be redirected to the device's Settings app.

-### New browsing experiences in the Company portal app for Windows <!-- 2317227 -->
-When browsing or searching for apps in the Company Portal app for Windows, you'll be able to toggle between the existing **Tiles** view and the newly added **Details** view.
-The new view lists application details such as name, publisher, publication date, and installation status.

-The **Apps** page will introduce an **Installed** view that lets you see details about completed and in-progress app installations.
-Want to share feedback or thoughts on the new changes?
-Send us your feedback in the Company Portal app.

 ### Improved Company Portal app experience for device enrollment manager users <!-- 675800 -->
 When a device enrollment manager (DEM) signs in to the Company Portal app for Windows, the app will only list the DEM's current, running device.
 This improvement will reduce timeouts that previously occurred when the app tried to load all DEM-enrolled devices.

-### Use VPP device licenses to pre-provision the Company Portal during DEP enrollment <!-- 1608345 -->
-You'll be able to use Volume Purchase Program (VPP) device licenses to pre-provision the Company Portal during Device Enrollment Program (DEP) enrollments.
-To do so, when you create or edit an enrollment profile, specify the VPP token that you want to use to install the Company Portal.
-Make sure that your token doesn't expire and that you have enough licenses for the Company Portal app.
-In cases where the token expires or runs out of licenses, Intune will push the App Store Company Portal instead (this will prompt for an Apple ID).

 ### Check for SCCM compliance <!-- 2192052 -->
 A future update will include a new System Center Configuration Manager (SCCM) compliance setting (**Device compliance** > **Policies** > **Create policy** > **Windows 10**).
 SCCM sends signals to Intune compliance.
 Using the Intune setting, you can require all SCCM signals to return "compliant".